FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/03-remission-recovery-and-what-improvement-can-mean.md

 One of the big questions, once, perhaps the shock of diagnosis fades, is "Can this go away?"
 Maybe instead of 'go away' words like remission, cure, or recovery might replace them.
 If we are talking about a cure, meaning, the disease functional neurological disorder is no longer present nor will ever come back, then as far as anyone currently knows, no. There is no cure.
 However, people do experience recovery or remission.
 Because the two words can be used to mean the same thing, let's give them definitions that this course will use.

-For this course, 'remission' refers to all or some of a person's symptoms disappearing for a time.
+For this course, **'remission'** refers to all or some of a person's symptoms disappearing for a time.
 Some have experienced remission for years - the likeliness often depending on a few factors especially what symptoms were disrupting their lives.

-In this course, **remission** means that symptoms have become much less active or have disappeared for a period of time.
-Complete remission means that the symptoms being discussed are absent.
-Partial remission means that they have improved but are still present.
-Remission is not automatically the same as a cure because symptoms can return.

-**Recovery** is broader and more personal.
-For one person, recovery may mean that all functional symptoms have stopped.
-For someone else, it may mean fewer or shorter episodes, being able to walk or communicate more easily, returning to an important activity, becoming more independent, feeling safer, or having a better quality of life.
+Recovery has a few meanings.
+For instance, I might say, 'After a functional seizure I need a few days of recovery.'
+In that sense, recovery means bringing myself into a more stable state, where my symptoms are less triggered and that my energy or ability to cope returns.

 > Recovery does not have to mean that every symptom has disappeared.

-FND does not follow one predictable path.
-Some people improve greatly, some have periods of remission followed by symptoms returning, and some continue to have serious disability.
-Research into functional motor symptoms has found widely different outcomes, so a group statistic cannot tell one person exactly what will happen to them. (*citations* [1](#citation-1), [2](#citation-2))

-A return of symptoms does not erase real progress.
-It may mean that the person is having a flare or relapse and needs to return to strategies that helped before, adjust the plan, or seek medical advice if the symptoms are new or substantially different.
+A key thing to take away in this section is that FND symptoms can grow worse or go away for a time.
+A return of symptoms does not mean failure; it's just the progress of the disease.

 ### Questions